On the index of powers of edge ideals: Introduction

 Theorem~\ref{main} implies in particular that for a monomial ideal generated in degree $2$ we have $ (I)=1$ if and only if $ (I^k)=1$ for all $k$ .
 Again this fails if $I$ is not generated in degree $2$.
 Indeed, for $n\geq 4$ consider the ideal $I=(x^n,x^{n-1}y,y^{n-1}x,y^n)$.
 Then $ (I^k)=1$ for $k=1,\ldots,n-3$ and $ (I ^k)=\infty$ for $k>n-3$.
 There are also many such counterexamples of monomial ideals generated in degree $3$.

 The ideal $I$ in the example of Nevo and Peeva has index 2, its square has index 7, while $I^3$ and $I^4$ have a linear resolution.
-This example and other experimental evidence leads us to conjecture that for a monomial ideal $I$ generated in degree $2$, one has $ (I^{k+1})> (I^k)$ for all $k$ if $ (I)>1$.
-This conjecture implies that $ (I^k)>k$ if $ (I)>1$.
-In particular, if $G$ is a graph (possibly with loops) on the vertex set $[n]$, this would imply that $I(G)^k$ has a linear resolution for $k>n-2$.
+This example and other experimental evidence lead us to make the following \begin{Conjecture} Let $I$ be a monomial ideal generated in degree $2$ with linear presentation.
+Then $ (I^{k+1})> (I^k)$ for all $k$.
+Here we use the convention that $\infty>\infty$. \end{Conjecture} This conjecture implies that $ (I^k)>k$ if $ (I)>1$.
+In particular, for a gap free graph $G$, this would imply that $I(G)^k$ has a linear resolution for $k>n-2$.

 For the proof of our Theorem~\ref{main} we use the theory of $\lcm$-lattices introduced by Gasharov, Peeva and Welker \cite{GPW}.
 As an easy application of their theory the monomial ideals of index $>1$ can be characterized by the fact that certain graphs associated with such ideals are connected.
 This criterion is used in the proof of Theorem~\ref{main}.